eGovPDX/portlandor/web/modules/custom/portland_migrations/README.md

 For some of the content migrations, the exported data may have been massaged to avoid complex migration routines.
 The necessary updates are described in the migrations sections below.

+NOTICE: Excel has a maximum cell length of 32767 characters.
+Google sheets has a maximum cell length of 50000 characters.
+Beware of long pages whose HTML may exceed these limits.
+Both applications will silently truncate text or simply drop cell values that exceed these limits.

 Windows users: When manually editing CSV files beware of file encodings.
 UTF-8 is the standard encoding, but Excel exports a CSV with the encoding "UTF-8 with BOM" which can cause errors during the import such as:

 ```